 Ajay conducts several educational and awareness programs for students.
 He loves interaction with people and loves to reach to people.

 Mr. Ashish Dagwar

 Ashish is a wildlife enthusiast and have visited all the national parks and wildlife sanctuaries around Nagpur.
+Working in close association with the anti-poaching wing of forest department, he has helped to arrest many poachers from Central India.
 He has been part of the Wild-CER family for long time and has helped Wild-CER to conduct many educational activities and camps in and around the Nagpur city.

 Dr. Ashish Tiple

-Ashish is entomologist by profession and currently working as Assistant Professor and Head, Department of Zoology at Wardha.
-He enjoys being in jungle and passionately working in the field.
-He has 7 books and number of papers and presentations at national/international meetings in his credit on an extensive range of ecological, behavioral and biogeographical research of central Indian insects.
-His prime research focuses on Butterfly biodiversity; taxonomy; behavior; population dynamics; molecular ecology (DNA bar-coding) and insect tissue culture; In addition, he is also an keen Odonatologist and Ornithologist, interested in diversity and behaviour.
+Ashish is entomologist by profession.
+His research is focused on an extensive range of ecological, behavioural and bio-geographical research of central Indian insects.
+His prime research focuses on Butterfly biodiversity; taxonomy; behaviour; population dynamics; molecular ecology (DNA bar-coding) and insect tissue culture; In addition, he is also a keen Odonatologist and Ornithologist, interested in diversity and behaviour.

-He is fond of wild life photography, he is an honorary member of INTECOL (International Association for Ecology), SLWCS, CCS.
+He is fond of wild life photography, he is an honorary member of INTECOL (International Association for Ecology) and Invertebrate Specialist Group, IUCN.

 Mayuresh is a silent nature lover who loves to enjoy nature with its every mood.
 He is interested in rescue and management of the wild animals.
 He has been part of the Wild-CER family for long time.